sider/sider-docs/docs/tools/php/phinder.md

 | ----------------- | --------- | -------------------------------- |
 | 0.9.2             | PHP 7.4.4 | https://github.com/sider/phinder |

+**Phinder** is a static analysis tool that aims to make your custom rules via your YAML file.

 ## Getting Started

 To start using Phinder, enable it in your [repository settings](../../getting-started/repository-settings.md) and put a `phinder.yml` config file in your repository.